 The range of multi-shaped tile patterns doesn't stop with what is shown above.
 The pattern combinations are endless.
 Stop by one of our showroom locations to pull together multiple options that work for you.

+A chevron pattern, shown to the left, uses a single rectangular but cut tile, that is mirrored 180 degrees to create its more modern layout.
 Our Brocade Collection includes a white and grey marble chevron mosaic.For further questions about our products featured here, or to place a tile order, please contact email@example.com.
-Want weekly updates about Architectural Ceramics and our product lines?
+Want weekly updates about Architessa and our product lines?
 Join our newsletterhere.